BlackjackPilot Blog

 10 vs ADouble at +4Hit

 These are common I18/Fab4‑style entries.
 Some lists differ by ±1 pivot depending on S17/H17, DAS, and deck count.
-You can check all Deviations (Illustrious 18 + Fab 4)
+See the full Hi-Lo deviation chart for 6-deck H17 DAS late surrender or browse all deviations on the strategy guide.

 Drills you can run now